 If you’re hiring a function room for your DIY funeral, the venue will generally have its own catering options available to select from.
 Talk to the venue if you’d like to personalise the menu.

-You may also be able to arrange refreshments for the memorial service yourself by searching for suitable catering services in your area online, or speaking with a favourite restaurant to find out if they offer catering services.
+You may also be able to arrange refreshments for the service yourself by searching for suitable catering services in your area online, or speaking with a favourite restaurant to find out if they offer catering services.

 Step 4 – Decide on DIY funeral music.